rolandsarosy/unreal-engine-cpp-multiplayer-course/README.md

 	- All GameplayTags are defined in C++.
 	- Console commands include elements such as: Health/Damage multipliers, flags to prevent/enable spawning of enemies and drawing of debug elements in world.
 	- Developer settings include a project-level setting to specificy save-game file names without needing to launch the game from a shipped build.

+# **Course review**

+This course was rare in a way that it's clear that it is aimed at programmers and not beginners.
+For me, this was a great addition.
+These sort of works are rare and certainly welcome.

+Even though I think the materials were often rushed, requiring me to do significant refactoring to get to a level that matched my quality expectations, those that will put in the work, will definitely get a lot out of this.